-Transmission shaft – The transmission shaft is one of the essential machine components that provides the axis of rotation, oscillation, and regulates the motion geometry. ex
+- Transmission shaft – The transmission shaft is one of the essential machine components that provides the axis of rotation and oscillation and regulates the motion geometry.

-Axle shaft – An axle is a non-rotating version of a shaft that supports elements such as rotating pulleys and wheels but carries no torque.
-An axle is a static beam and can be analyzed as one simply supported beam.
+- Axle shaft – An axle is a non-rotating version of a shaft that supports rotating pulleys and wheels but carries no torque.
+An axle is a static beam and can be analyzed as one supported beam.

-Spindle shaft – A spindle is a revolving shaft with a fixture for retaining a tool (or workpiece in the case of milling, grinding, or drilling spindle) (in the case of a turning spindle).
-The spindle shaft acts as a tool or workpiece support, positioner, and rotational drive.
+- Spindle shaft – A spindle is a revolving shaft with a fixture for retaining a tool (or workpiece in the case of milling, grinding, or drilling spindle) (in the case of a turning spindle).
+The spindle shaft is a tool or workpiece support, positioner, and rotational drive.